Skip to main content

 Exit States

-The host also accepts null as a transient pre-execution value, but environment code never returns null.
+The environment’s execute returns one of these.
+The host stores it as process.exitState: The host also accepts null as a transient pre-execution value, but environment code never returns null.

 Timeout Contract

-The host hands the environment a timeoutMs and expects the environment to enforce it.
+The host hands the environment a timeoutMs within envConfig and expects the environment to enforce it.
 The host does not run a wall clock of its own; if the environment lies about exit state, the process record lies too.

 • The bundled typescript-ivm enforces the timeout by racing the isolate against a setTimeout, then disposing the isolate.